 The log is a standard for logging program messages.
 It allows separation of the software that generates messages from the system that stores them and the software that reports and analyzes them.
 It can be used as well a generalized informational, analysis and debugging messages.
 It is supported by a wide variety of devices and receivers across multiple platforms.

 To configure log configuration in the web interface:

 - 1. Click Configuration, System and log.

-- 2. Specify the syslog parameters include IP Address of Syslog server and Port number.
+- 2. Specify the Server Address.

 - 3. Evoke the Syslog to enable it.

 - 4. Click Apply.

 Figure 2-1.5: The System Log configuration